| Size matters on a bicycle. Although you can probably ride almost any size

 the time you buy the bike.
 That’s when it’s cheap and easy to exchange, and

+you’ll be comfortable right from the start.
 The saddle should be comfortable.
 That means it should have the right shape

+and be firmly flexible, not soft and broad.
 If you have a relatively wide pelvis (most women do), look for a saddle

 that is 1 or 2 inches wider in the back portion and with a shorter nose with

+a soft section in the middle near the front.
+You may find such specific women’s saddles most comfortable.
 FIG. 2.
 The optimal crank length is about half the length of your thigh.

 as measured per this drawing.